DiMarzio The Breed Humbucker Set

 Demo

-Yep, you are guessing right if you are thinking this is another one that DiMarzio has no official demo for.
-What a shame.
 You can look for some live performances online, if you are lucky.
 Vai has over a half-dozen of the mirror finish JEM77BRMR models and at least a pair of the black texture JEM7DBK.

 One of the more famous JEM77BRMR models is “Bo”.
 The neck pickup was replaced with the sustainer transducer.
-But in the off chance that the stock bridge position Breed humbucker remains, here is a liver video:
+But in the off chance that the stock bridge position Breed humbucker remains, here is a live video:

 Specs